fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlDatabaseImportExportStatus.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlDatabaseImportExportStatus** cmdlet gets details of a bacpac file import from a storage account to an ssSDS or an export of an ssSDS as a bacpac file to a storage account.
+The **Get-AzureRmSqlDatabaseImportExportStatus** cmdlet gets details of a bacpac file import from a storage account to an Azure SQL Database or an export of an Azure SQL Database as a bacpac file to a storage account.

 This cmdlet is also supported by the SQL Server Stretch Database service on Azure.